 - From the left side of the screen click on View installed updates.

-- Double click on the most recently indtalled Windows 10 update to uninstall it.
+- Double-click on the most recently installed Windows 10 update to uninstall it.

 Now check if the Logitech unifying receiver is detecting mouse, keyboard, etc.

-You should also delete the driver files after uninstalling conflicting apps from your PC.
+You should also delete the driver files after uninstalling the conflicting MotionInJoy GamePad Tool from your PC.

 Here’s how to do it:

-- Press Windows key + R and type Regedit to open Registry Editor.
+- Then press the Windows key + R and type Regedit to open Registry Editor.

 - In the search box type DS3 and select all of these files.